 Good to know

-• Bulk bag requires a separate measuring spoon for each serving
+- Jar/paste format requires a spoon for portioning each serving

 2. Smoke n Sanity Chicken Base — Certified Low FODMAP